 Saturation is perhaps one of the most diverse and powerful tools in a music producer’s toolbox.
-Each saturation plug-in and hardware unit brings their own unique tones to the table and offers a great deal of variety.
+Each saturation plug-in and hardware unit brings its own unique tones to the table and offers a great deal of variety

 Want to add more harmonic content to a track?
 Try a saturation plug-in!
 Want to thicken up a vocal that sounds a bit thin?
 Try a saturation plug-in!
 Want to add just a little bit of character to a sound?
 Try a saturation plug-in!
 Want to make a track sound incredibly distorted and overblown?
 You get the idea.

 Since saturation is such a versatile tool, that means it would be perfect for sound design sessions, right?
 Right!
-Let’s get into a bit more detail on ways to creatively utilize saturation to come up with interesting sounds.
+Let’s get into a bit more detail on how you can creatively utilize saturation to come up with interesting sounds.

-Parallel saturation is a particularly great tool because it gives you the ability to push a saturation plug-in to its limits, all without having to worry about whether your dry vocal is being negatively impacted by the extreme saturation.
+It’s a particularly great tool because it gives you the ability to push a saturation plug-in to its limits, all without having to worry about whether your dry vocal, for example, is being negatively impacted by the extreme saturation.
 You can even filter and EQ the saturated signal if you find that it’s clashing with the raw vocal!

 Saturating Drums in Parallel on a Send

-Use cases for parallel saturation include subtle effects like thickening up a synth track, but can also include more extreme ones like adding a bit of white-noise-type distortion to a snare drum to give it more bite.
+Use cases for parallel saturation include subtle effects like thickening up a synth track or balancing a distorted vocal with the original signal.
+More extreme uses include mixing a bit of white-noise and distortion into a snare drum to give it more bite.
 Go give it a try!

 The McDSP FutzBox Plug-In